MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-customer-journey.md

 ---
 title: Azure Stack datacenter integration walkthrough | Microsoft Docs
-description: Learn what to expect for a successful on-site deployment of Azure Stack in your datacenter.
+description: Learn what to expect for a successful on-site deployment of Azure Stack in your datacenter, from planning to post-deployment.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs